darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 aspect
 : Set the aspect ratio of the crop, constraining the width:height ratio of the crop rectangle to the chosen aspect.
 Many common numerical ratios are pre-defined.
 A few special aspect ratios deserve explanation:
-: - _freehand_: Crop without any ratio restrictions.
+: - _freehand_: Crop without any restrictions
 : - _original image_: Retain the aspect ratio of the original image
 : - _square_: Constrains the aspect ratio to be 1:1
 : - _golden cut_: The golden ratio (1.62:1)